equinor/dlisio/python/docs/about.rst

 quite a while, but it is our understanding that most dlis files out there are still version 1.
 Hence dlisio's focus is put on version 1 [1]_, for now.

-dlisio is an attempt at abstracting away a lot of the pain of dlis and give access to the data in a simple and easy-to-use manner.
+dlisio attempts to abstract away a lot of the pain of dlis and gives access to the data in a simple and easy-to-use manner.
 It gives the user the ability to work with dlis-files without having to know the details of the standard itself.
 Its main focus is making the data accessible while putting